 If you back up a file and later delete it from your device, the Code42 app keeps it in your backup archive for as long as indicated by your deleted files retention setting.
 This article assumes that the retention settings are set to never remove deleted files from the archive.
 However, your administrator may adjust this retention setting.

 Some ransomware programs change file extensions, causing the Code42 app to think the original files were deleted.
 This results in the original files being removed at the time set by the Remove Deleted Files value in the Frequency and Versions settings.
 Therefore, set Remove Deleted Files to Never to prevent removal of files in the event of a ransomware attack.

 To learn how to verify or change your deleted file retention setting, see our article on specifying version settings.

 Download deleted files

 You can download deleted files from both the Code42 app and the administration console.

-The Code42 app stores deleted files based on your version-retention settings.
+The Code42 app stores deleted files based on your deleted file retention settings.
 To see or search for deleted files:

 - From Home, navigate to a list of backed-up files:

 - (Applies only if you have multiple devices) From the menu, select the device that originally backed up the files you want to restore.